Young Adult Tobacco Facts

 Louisiana Smoke-Free Air Act

-Louisiana legislatives passed the Louisiana Smoke-Free Air Act (Act 815) in 2006 in response to Louisiana citizens who want and deserve the right to breathe clean, smoke-free air.
+Act 211, which required all public campuses in the state to have smoke-free or tobacco-free policies in place by Aug.
+1, 2014, remedies an over site in the Louisiana Smoke-Free Air Act (Act 815) passed in 2006 in response to Louisiana citizens who want and deserve the right to breathe clean, smoke-free air.
 This marks a major turning point for our state, placing Louisiana among national leaders in an effort to protect Americans from the dangers of secondhand smoke.

 The Louisiana Smoke-Free Air Act prohibits smoking in most public places and workplaces, including all restaurants with or without attached bars.
 Smoking will still be allowed in stand-alone bars and casinos.